telehash/telehash.github.io/protocol.md

 packets recursively, by embedding the (possibly encrypted) byte representation of an inner packet into the BODY of an outer one.
-As a result, switch implementations must be prepared to decode packets not just from UDP messagess, but from a BODY or after decryption.
+As a result, switch implementations must be prepared to decode packets not just from UDP messages, but from a BODY or after decryption.

 ## Cryptography